 - When paying medical school tuition and registered as a medical student, an individual can retain his/her PSOM Scholarship and has a Direct loan eligibility of $40,500.
 When a student is registered as a full time MSHP student, he/she is not eligible for PSOM Scholarship and has a Direct loan eligibility of $20,500.
 In accordance with federal regulations, all sources of aid (loan, scholarships, fellowships,) cannot exceed the student budget.

 - Direct loans have aggregate limits, which are cumulative and include any undergraduate, graduate, and medical school loans borrowed in the Direct loan program.
 For any semester when a student is a full-time MSHP student (versus full-time MD student), the MSHP program aggregate limit is $138,500 versus the MD aggregate limit ($224,000).

 - Students who require funds in excess of their Direct loan may apply for a Direct PLUS loan.
 Details on this loan and instructions for applying can be found at the PSOM Office of Admissions and Financial Aid.

-The MSHP has Penn Health Policy Research Scholarships available on a competitive basis.
-Each scholarship will cover 50 — 100% of MSHP tuition.
-The scholarship is designed to reduce the cost of the dual degree, so the average MD student would have minimal or no additional tuition costs to pursue the MD/MSHP.
-Applications for admission (including scholarships) are due by November 30 of the third year of medical school.
+The MSHP has up to two Penn Health Policy Research Scholarships available on a competitive basis.
+Each scholarship will cover 100% MSHP tuition.
+The scholarship is designed to reduce the cost of the dual degree, so the average MD student would have no additional tuition costs to pursue the MD/MSHP.
+Applications for admission (including scholarships) are due by February 1 of the third year of medical school.
 Contact Dr. Rachel Werner for more information.